-Cecily is a professor who is confident that people can know the outcomes of future random events (a so-called 'psi' effect*).
+Professor Cecily P Science is confident that people can know the outcomes of future random events, a so-called 'psi' effect.